Health Policies & Requirements

 Our students and faculty live and breathe in such close proximity to one another.
 In the boarding school environment, students share everything—including their illnesses!
 For this reason, the Health Center offers and administers the flu vaccine to students, faculty, and staff each fall term (beginning in late September or early October).
-Nurses administer the flu vaccine under the direction of the collaborating physician at Nemours Pediatrics.
+The flu vaccine is administered under the direction of the collaborating physician at Nemours Pediatrics and the pharmacist at Acme Sav On Pharmacy.
 In order to ensure that we maintain a healthy campus throughout the entire School year, we highly recommend that all students receive a flu vaccine.

-Students who receive the flu vaccine from the Health Center will be charged a $15 fee, which will be billed to the parents/guardians through Smart Tuition.
+The flu vaccine will be billed through your primary health/prescription insurance plan.
 Parents and guardians must select their option on the health forms.
-Please note that the Health Center does NOT administer the flu mist (nasal spray).
+Please note that the flu mist (nasal spray) is not offered.
 We only offer the flu vaccine that is injected into the arm.